sashastadler/crunge-notes/Notes/Adventure Log.md

 4-Akhet 20: Looking like a storm is approaching, the group takes shelter in the surrounding ruins to rest a little.
 Crew decides to interrogate the wizards from the fight.

 4-Akhet 21: Alphonse leaves along with the prisoners.

-Letter w symbol of one of the richest men in arrasta kesh.
+A warforged delivers a letter for Cusdakesh w symbol of one of the richest men in arrasta kesh.

+### Aug 7, 2022 - Session 58

+4-Akhet 21:

+4-Akhet 22:

+4-Akhet 23: The crew sets off